 The Framework Laptop's webcam video quality is excellent.
 The image looks very detailed, with good color reproduction and exposure, and the microphone picks up voices clearly with only a little bit of background noise.
 The microphone's gain is high, but it isn't as bad as its predecessor.
 There are physical privacy covers for the camera and microphone.
 Closing the privacy covers also disables the camera and microphone at the software level.

 The Framework Laptop doesn't have a preset port configuration.
 Like its predecessor, the Framework Laptop (2021), it has a modular port system that allows you to change the ports as needed.
 Each port is a small cartridge called an 'expansion card', and there are also expansion cards with a built-in SSD to increase storage.
-You can buy as many expansion cards as you want from the following options:
+You can buy as many expansion cards as you want from the following options (there are four slots on the laptop):

 The USB-C port doesn't officially support Thunderbolt 4, but it works with most Thunderbolt 4 docks and can output to two 4k displays at 60 Hz.
 It can output an 8k 60Hz signal; however, the connection isn't stable, as it sometimes cuts out or makes the screen completely green.
 For charging, it's best to get at least one USB-C expansion card because the USB-C port that the expansion card plugs into is recessed, making it difficult to plug in a power cord.

-The Framework Laptop has an Intel Wi-Fi 6E AX201 wireless adapter.
+The wireless adapter is an Intel Wi-Fi 6E AX201.
 Wi-Fi 6E has faster speeds, lower latency, and less signal interference than previous Wi-Fi standards.
 However, you need a router that supports Wi-Fi 6E to benefit from these features.
 The Intel Core i7-1280P configuration has Intel vPro enabled, which adds remote management capability for enterprise IT.

 The Framework Laptop is available with the following CPUs: